ZacharyScolaro/UnoCart-2600/README.md

 Head over to the [releases](https://github.com/DirtyHairy/UnoCart-2600/releases) page for firmware updates.

+The remainder of this README is straight from the [original repository](https://github.com/robinhedwards/UnoCart-2600).

 UnoCart-2600
 ============
 The UnoCart-2600 is an open source SD-card multicart for the Atari 2600.
 Use the joystick or the SELECT/RESET keys